louismrose/eugenia-live/doc/overview/index.md

 We're currently working to make EuGENia Live easier to use and able to express richer languages.
 In particular, we're implementing a graphical editor for defining language concepts (so that users don't need to learn EuGENia annotations) and on adding support for users to define syntactic constraints (such as "it's not valid to use a partner link to connect a table to a guest").

-You can try the alpha version of EuGENia Live today at [http://eugenialive.herokuapp.com/](http://eugenialive.herokuapp.com/), or find out more by following [@epsilonews](https://www.twitter.com/epsilonews) on Twitter.
+You can try the alpha version of EuGENia Live today at [http://eugenialive.herokuapp.com/](http://eugenialive.herokuapp.com/), read our [workshop paper](http://www.di.univaq.it/diruscio/sites/XM2012/xm2012_submission_6.pdf), or find out more by following [@epsilonews](https://www.twitter.com/epsilonews) on Twitter.